 3. Patterns

-Among the most eye-catching creative resume templates, Patterns uses color, a background design and a strong font choice to make an employer stop in their tracks.
-Perfect for when you want to exude fun, the colorful pattern only takes up the left edge of the page, so it draws attention without distracting from the resume content, and the Arial font style is neat and striking.
+Among the most eye-catching creative resume templates, Patterns uses color, a background design, and a strong font choice to make an employer stop in their tracks.
+Perfect for when you want to exude fun, the colorful pattern only takes up the left edge of the page, so it draws attention without distracting from the resume content.
+Tying it all together, the Arial font style is neat and striking.

 The perfect resume for candidates who: